Business modeL, site selection and licensing

 1. Brewing for serving on site

-Serving tanks mounted above fermenters feeding draft dispense system optimise your brewery for space efficiency and good looks within a venue and allow single batch brewing within a day.
+Optimise your brewery for space efficiency and good looks by dispensing your draft beer directly from serving tanks mounted above fermenters.
+This set up allows single batch brewing within a day.
 Instantaneous hot water systems and two stage (water & glycol) plate heat exchangers can avoid the need for hot and cold liquor tuns, saving capital and space.

-The rule of thirds for making a compact on site brewery: 1/3 of the space wet area for the brewery, 1/3 for circulation, 1/3 for serving.
+The rule of thirds for the layout of a compact on site brewery: 1/3 of the space wet area for the brewery, 1/3 for circulation, 1/3 for serving.

 Flip through one page to an interview with Julian in Australian Hotelier about the benefits of the brewpub model